 INTRODUCTION

-Human beings are known to use wild plants in different ways since the start of human civilization, thus there is close relationship between people and plants (Rajbhandary et al., 2020).
-Nature is bestowed with diverse life forms on which human beings survived and life is maintained.
-Before the start of domestication of crop plants, primitive man used to eat different types of fruits, leaves, root of plants collected from the wild for their survival.
-Wild edible plants are the species those are neither cultivated nor domesticated but growing wild and are however edible (Beluhan and Ranogajec, 2010).
-The primitive man through trial and error has selected many wild edible plants which are edible and subsequently domesticated them then after (Niveditha, 2017).
-The wild fruit plants are an important source of food and many wild edible plants are nutritionally rich and can supplement nutritional requirements of human and livestock, especially the vitamins and micronutrient (Mohapatra and Panda, 2009) for poor communities in many rural parts of the world (Chakravarty et al., 2016).
-Rural people are still not only depending either for nutritional needs or for daily food securities but also for their primary health care treatments on wild edible fruits.
-This wild edible fruits significantly influences their livelihood and food security in rural people (Rafiqul Islam et al., 2019).
+Human beings are known to use wild plants in different ways since the begening of civilization, thus there is close relationship between people and plants (Rajbhandary, et al., 2020).
+Nature is bestowed with diverse life forms on which human beings survive and life is maintained.
+Before the start of domestication of plants, primitive man used to eat different types of fruits, leaves, and roots collected from the wild for survival.
+The primitive man through trial and error has selected many wild edible plants and subsequently domesticated them (Niveditha, 2017).
+The wild fruit plants are an important source of food, are nutritionally rich and can supplement nutritional requirements of human and livestock, especially the vitamins and micronutrients (Mohapatra and Panda, 2009) for communities below the poverty line, in many rural parts of the world (Chakravarty, et al., 2016).
+Rural people depend for nutrition, daily food security and primary health care on wild edible fruits.
+Wild edible fruits significantly influence the livelihood and food security in rural people (Rafiqul Islam, et al., 2019).

 Edible wild fruit plants (EWFPs) refer to species that are neither cultivated nor domesticated but are available from their wild natural habitat and used as food sources (Beluhan and Ranogajec, 2010).
 Despite the primary reliance of most agricultural societies on staple crop plants, the tradition of eating EWFP products continues today.
 In addition to their role in closing food gaps during periods of drought or scarcity, they play an essential role in maintaining livelihood security for many people in developing countries (Afolayan and Jimoh, 2009).
-Besides, Ethiopian EWFPs are faced with threats related to habitat loss and degradation; hence a complementary in situ and ex situ conservation measure is vital to conserve the WEP wealth of the country (Ermias and Lulekal et al., 2011).
+Besides, Ethiopian EWFPs are faced with threats related to habitat loss and degradation; hence a complementary in situ and ex situ conservation measure is vital to conserve the WEP wealth of the country (Ermias and Lulekal, et al., 2011).
 EWFPs have been a focus of research for many ethnobotanists in recent decades.
 Currently, global interest is increasing in documenting ethnobotanical information on neglected wild edible food sources (Bharucha and Pretty, 2010).
 Since traditional knowledge on EWFPs is being eroded through acculturation and the loss of plant biodiversity and indigenous people and their cultural background, promoting research on wild food plants is crucial to safeguard this information for future societies (Asfaw, 2009).
 In Somali region there are diverse wild edible fruits.
 Wardher, Qabridar and Garbo are among potential area were availability of wild fruits very high.
-This most valuable wild edible fruits remain undocumented in the region particularly in shrub land where there is a relatively large supply of edible products. furthermore, indigenous knowledge about the use of WEFs has not been sufficiently documented, leading to a cultural erosion of their uses. this situation, thus, greatly undermines their conservation and sustainable utilization. therefore, this study designed to fill this knowledge gap on this resource and the over all object of this research is wild edible fruits diversity and their traditional uses for local livelihood in Dollo, Qorahay and Nogob zones, Somali region, Ethiopia.
+These valuable wild edible fruits remain undocumented in the region particularly in the shrub land.
+Indigenous knowledge about the use of WEFs has not been sufficiently documented, leading to a cultural erosion of their uses.
+This situation, greatly undermines their conservation and sustainable utilization.
+Therefore, this study is designed to research the wild edible fruits diversity and their traditional uses for local livelihood in Dollo, Qorahay and Nogob zones, Somali region, Ethiopia.

-MATERIALS AND METHODS
+MATERIAL AND METHODS

-The Study area and site selection
+Study area